php-ru/symfony-docs-ru/form/form_collections.rst

     ``Tag`` is properly removed.

     In Doctrine, you have two sides of the relationship: the owning side and the inverse side.
-Normally in this case you'll have a many-to-many relationship and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).
+Normally in this case you'll have a many-to-one relationship and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).